Skip to content

 Sons of the Chinese Dragon

-The dragon in Chinese mythology is depicted as having nine sons, in conformity with no. 9, the luckiest number in the country.
-Each son has a different character, and their images are often used in decorations of buildings and sculptures.
+In Chinese mythology, the dragon is depicted as having nine sons, by the number 9, the luckiest number in the country.
+Each son has a different character, and their images are often used to decorate buildings and sculptures.
 Just like their father, the sons of the Chinese Dragon are used in decorating imperial palaces and buildings.

 These are the nine sons of the Chinese Dragon: